dotnet/Silk.NET/README.md

 # Features
 - **Performance**: We use lesser-known techniques for our native interop which makes our bindings blazing fast.
 - **Up-to-date**: We've built Silk.NET around the latest versions of the Khronos specifications.
-This means that Silk.NET includes OpenGL 4.6 (and its **NVIDIA ray-tracing** extensions), OpenGLES 3.2.
+This means that Silk.NET includes OpenGL 4.6, OpenGLES 3.2, Vulkan 1.2 (and its **NVIDIA and KHR ray-tracing** extensions), and more.
 - **High-level utilities**: We provide high-level abstractions around Windowing and Input APIs, which means your apps can run on any platform without changing a single line.
 - **Game-ready**: Making games or game engines with Silk.NET is a breeze as you already have everything a game needs - Graphics, Audio, Input, and Windowing; all in one product!